Why You Need a Camel Coat: 4 Great Ways to Style

 Still not sure about a camel coat?
 We’re taking an in-depth look at everything you need to know about camel coats, including different styling options to help you create the ultimate capsule closet.

-Whatever your style aesthetic, you’re guaranteed to find a camel coat that works for you with different cuts and lengths to choose from.
-You can find styles that are a cardigan-meets-coat and more structured military-inspired silhouettes.
+Whatever your style aesthetic, you’re guaranteed to find a camel coat that works for you with different cuts and lengths.
+You can find styles that are cardigan-meets-coat and more structured military-inspired silhouettes.

-Your perfect camel coat will work with everything from your athleisure after going to the gym to your favorite workwear look for the office.
-The rich color gives the coat an effortlessly chic look that is the perfect investment piece.
+Your perfect camel coat will work with everything from your athleisure after the gym to your favorite workwear look for the office.
+The rich color gives the coat an effortlessly chic, perfect investment piece.

 Camel coats are the ultimate timeless silhouette that can rival even that of a trench coat.
-They’re going to go out of style and are an easy way to elevate your everyday closet.
+They will go out of style and are an easy way to elevate your everyday closet.

 You can invest in a camel coat without worrying about it being a one-season wonder and going out of style before you get your money’s worth of wear.

-As most camel coats are made using wool, they’re the perfect choice for layering up in the colder months.
+Most camel coats are made using wool, so they’re the perfect choice for layering up in the colder months.
 A classic camel coat outfit would include your favorite knitwear, denim jeans, and Chelsea boots.
 It’s the effortlessly chic coat that works with everything.

 Naya RiveraNaya Rivera wears a large-collared camel coat over a lace cropped top paired with jeans and sandals to do some Christmas shopping at Barneys New York in Beverly Hills, California, on December 22, 2013 (Credit: WENN)

-A camel coat is just as timeless as a trench coat and instantly elevates your look, whether you’re wearing jeans and a t-shirt or a pencil dress.
+A camel coat is just as timeless as a trench coat and instantly elevates your look, whether you’re wearing jeans, a t-shirt, or a pencil dress.

 Scarlett Johansson toned down a blue dress with a camel coat and a pair of bejeweled sandalsScarlett Johansson toned down a blue pencil-cut dress with a robe-style camel coat and a pair of bejeweled sandals while arriving at the Ed Sullivan Theater for Late Show with David Letterman in New York City on January 8, 2014 (Credit: PNP / WENN)